jcwynder/interactive-user-registration-form/README.md

 Below is a brief overview of the order of JavaScript code implemented:

-- Selected necessary DOM elements (input fields and error message elements) using variables.
+- Selected necessary DOM elements (input fields, error message elements,and toggle button for password visibility) using variables.

-- Applied form's initial setup by saving username data to user's `localStorage`, then loading saved data into Username `input` field upon form refresh.
+- Established implementation to load saved data of `userNameInput.value`, from the user's `localStorage`, into Username `input` field upon form refresh.

-- Defined all validation functions for each `input` field.
+- Created validation functions for each `input` field.

+- Created function to implement toggle functionality of `passwordInput` and `confirmPasswordInput's` visibility.

-- Attached event listeners to `input` fields to trigger the validation functions on each `input` event.
+- Attached event listener to `input` fields to trigger the validation functions on each `input` event whenever user types or changes the value in that input field.
 This sets up the real-time feedback.

+- Attached event listener to `click` to `passwordToggle` and `confirmPasswordToggle` butttons to trigger `passwordInput` and `confirmPasswordInput's` visibility state.

 - Attached an event listener to the `submit` event of the form.
 This handles the final validation and form submission logic.